vitejs/vite/packages/plugin-vue-jsx/README.md

 ## Options

-There has been a few own plugins.
+There has been a few own options.

 ### include